Updated: Jul 28

 Panelists: Brendan O’Rafferty – TunnelInstructor, Alberto Fuertes – TunnelInstructor, Manu Ars – iFLY.
 Wayne Loxton – iFLY; Moderator: Roland Hilfiker

 It is the smallest panel of the summit, with only four experts sitting on it.
-But they are of such a caliber that their deliberations and the outcomes they produce together have the audience in awe.
+But they are of such a caliber that their deliberations and the outcomes they produce between them have the audience in awe.

 One statement bringing out a rather unexpected willingness to cooperate between what everybody assumes to be rivalling organizations is made by Manu Ars, the Regional Manager Europe of iFLY: "We as an industry could work together when it comes to the instructors, but not only for that.
 It could also be in sharing our flyers – they do not belong to us.
 They are this global community and to go to all the different tunnels.
 There are no boundaries – they are all part of this global community."